google/yggdrasil-decision-forests/documentation/rtd/apis.md

 # Training APIs

 YDF is available in different programming languages / APIs both for model training and model serving.

-Model and training configurations are compatible in between APIs.
-It is common to develop a model with one API (e.g., Python API) and then to deploy it with another API (e.g., C++ API).
+Model and training configurations are cross-compatible in between APIs.
+For example, it is common to develop a model with one API (e.g., Python API) and then to deploy it with another API (e.g., C++ API).

 The following APIs available for **model training**.
 The list of APIs available for **model serving** is available on [this page](serving_apis).